MultiBLiMP 1.0: A Massively Multilingual Benchmark of Linguistic Minimal Pairs: Linguistic Resources

 \subsection{UniMorph}

-UniMorph \citep[UM, \texttt{v4.0},][]{batsuren-etal-2022-unimorph} is a multilingual collection of morphological feature annotations, which define word-level features such as \textsc{number}, \textsc{mood}, or \textsc{gender}.
-UM contains annotations for nouns, verbs, and adjectives.
+UniMorph \citep[UM, \texttt{v4.0},][]{batsuren-etal-2022-unimorph} is a multilingual collection of morphological feature annotations, which define word-level features such as \textsc{number}, \textsc{mood}, or \textsc{gender} for nouns, verbs, and adjectives.
 It covers 183 languages in total, 81 of which are also covered by UD.
-Similarly to UD, it uses a universal annotation scheme \citep{sylak-glassman-etal-2015-language}, making it highly suitable for our goal of defining a language-independent inflection mechanism to create minimal pairs.
-UM annotations contain the lemma and morphological features of a word form, making it possible to efficiently disambiguate and create inflections.
+Similarly to UD, it uses a universal set of features \citep{sylak-glassman-etal-2015-language}, making it highly suitable for our goal of defining a language-independent inflection mechanism to create minimal pairs.
+UM entries contain the lemma and morphological features of a word form, making it possible to efficiently disambiguate and create inflections.
 For example, the English word \textit{saw} is represented with the following four entries, expressing its various meanings:

 \begin{small}

 \end{small}